Indonesian President Jokowi says new capital city safe bet for investors

 The visit was a collaboration between different agencies in Indonesia and Singapore, and was a follow-up to the leaders’ retreat between the two countries in March, Indonesia’s Ambassador to Singapore Suryo Pratomo told The Straits Times last week.

-Mr Joko stressed the green credentials of the city, saying one of the first things to be built was a large nursery to plant millions of trees.
+Mr Widodo stressed the green credentials of the city, saying one of the first things to be built was a large nursery to plant millions of trees.

 “We have prepared fiscal incentives, like tax holidays,” he said.
 “We have done everything.
 Especially regarding green energy and green industry.
 We will facilitate it as best as we can.”